boris317/httpsimple/README.md

 ## Response handlers

-You can register a code blocks to run when a certain http status code is received.
-Your code block should accept three arguments.
+You can register a code block to run when a certain http status code is received.
+Your code block should accept three arguments:

 1. Net::HTTP object.
 2. Net::HTTPRequest object.